MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserEvent.md

 ## SYNOPSIS
 Create one or more multi-value extended properties in a new or existing instance of a resource.
-The following user resources are supported: The following group resources are supported: See Extended properties overview for more information about when to use\nopen extensions or extended properties, and how to specify extended properties.
+The following user resources are supported: The following group resources are supported: See Extended properties overview for more information about when to useopen extensions or extended properties, and how to specify extended properties.

 ## SYNTAX